ritammmacedo/ritammmacedo/README.md

 </div>

 ## About Me
-<p>I am a Junior Frontend Developer with a keen eye for aesthetics and a passion for crafting unique web experiences, aim to create digital environments that feel alive 🌀🌀🌀</p>
+<p>I am a Junior Frontend Developer with a keen eye for aesthetics and a passion for crafting unique web experiences, aiming to create digital environments that feel alive 🌀🌀🌀</p>
 <p>My journey with development began in the early 2000s as a self-taught enthusiast, where I spent my time modifying blog themes and exploring the mechanics of the web.
 Years later, I have executed a strategic career change to turn this lifelong passion into a profession by completing an intensive bootcamp and currently looking to expand my experience further in professional settings.</p>